SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

               name: tcp-rest
 ```

-External requests shall be targeted to the ingress External-IP at the HTTP port (80) and the specified path.
+External requests must be targeted to the ingress External-IP at the HTTP port (80) and the specified path.

 ##### HTTPS with TLS terminate at ingress